Aayush259/Dictionary/README.md

 ### App.jsx

-- **Purpose:** The main applicatoin that sets up the theme, handes user data, and renders the header and main section.
+- **Purpose:** The main application that sets up the theme, handles user data, and renders the header and main section.
 - **Key Features:**
   - Initializes user data from localStorage
   - Manages the theme state and provides a function to toggle themes.